n17r4m/mpyx/README.md

 ##### e.watch()

 Starts a watchdog process that prints to stdout the current queue sizes.
-Useful for determining bottlenecks are located (and where you should add more parralelism :)
+Useful for determining where bottlenecks are located (and where you should add more parralelism :)

 ##### e.unwatch()